AramSimonian/CV/README.md

 #### VBA

 VB/VBA/VBScript is my main skill right now and I've used it to solve business problems and automate business processes and reporting for a long time.
-I've not found my experience matched very often and I have been told that the performance I seek is impossible using VBA.
-Re-writing a data load process to include data validation rules and then also achieving a 97% reduction in execution time was particularly satisfying (~1hr down to under 2 mins).
+My level of expertise is rarely matched: I have been told that the performance I seek is impossible using VBA.
+My rebuttal took the form of re-writing a data load process to include data validation rules, achieving a 97% reduction in execution time (~1hr down to under 2mins).

 There's always more to learn, but I'm starting to feel the boundaries and limits of VBA.